omeka/plugin-CsvImport/README.md

 This plugin has been forked for [University of Iowa Libraries] and upgraded for [École des Ponts ParisTech] and [Pop Up Archive].
+The fork of this plugin has been upgraded for Omeka 2.0 for [Mines ParisTech].

 Copyright